shenwei356/seqkit/doc/docs/faq.md

 [Question: extract same all similar sequences in FASTA based on the header](https://www.biostars.org/p/223937/) .

-For exmaple, FASTA header line of `viral.1.protein.faa.gz` contain species name in square brackets.
+For example, FASTA header line of `viral.1.protein.faa.gz` contain species name in square brackets.

 Overview of FASTA Headers: